Optimists shape the Future. A quote by Kevin Kelly from his 'A Case for Optimism'

 00:46 Melusi Mhlungu's instagram account and We Are Bizarre's Insta

-01:33 Ode to Johannesburg - this is the letter Melusi wrote as an homage to his hometown Johannesburg when he started creating the JoziMyJozi brand.
+01:33 Melusi reads his Ode to Johannesburg - this is the letter he wrote as an homage to his hometown Johannesburg when he started creating the JoziMyJozi brand.

-01:52 Link to Insta post of him as a young guy.
+01:52 Link to Insta post of Melusi as a young boy.
 “What would I tell younger me?
 Don’t let the world change your smile.”

-02:42 Nkandla is a town and local municipality in KwaZulu-Natal, South Africa, situated in a mountainous, rural region, widely known as the "cradle" of Zulu history and the private home of former President Jacob Zuma.
+02:42 Nkandla is a town and local municipality in KwaZulu-Natal, South Africa, situated in a mountainous, rural region, widely known as the 'cradle' of Zulu history and the private home of former President Jacob Zuma.
 It is characterized by deep valleys, indigenous forests, and a developing, mainly traditional economy.
 Considered a central location in Zulu history, it is the site of King Malandela and King Cetshwayo's graves.
 It is closely linked to the history of King Shaka and King Dingane.
-Jacob Zuma Homestead: Nkandla is widely known for the private, state-funded security upgrades at the homestead of former President Jacob Zuma.
-The property became a major political issue commonly referred to as “Nkandlagate".
+Jacob Zuma's homestead in Nkandla is widely known for the private, state-funded security upgrades that ran into millions and were part of a bigger scandal of the looting of government coffers on various levels under Zuma's reign.
+The property became a major political issue commonly referred to as 'Nkandlagate'.

 07:18 Days of Our Lives has held a significant place in South African television culture since its debut on SABC in the mid-1990s, becoming a staple afternoon soap opera that transcended age, gender, race, and culture for two decades.
 Known for its dramatic and often outlandish storylines, the show attracted a massive, dedicated following, largely on SABC3, where it was a top-rated program.
 Days of Our Lives first hit the box in 1965 in the US, and is one of the longest running tv programmes, revolving around the trials and tribulations of the fictional town Salem.
 It was first introduced to South African viewers in 1992.
 It stopped broadcasting in South Africa in 2022.